corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/prerequisites/_index.md

 ---
 date: '2023-11-01'
+title: "Prerequisites"
-title: "Prerequisites for the CSDE"
+description: Discover the prerequisites for the CorDapp template.
 menu:
   corda52:
     parent: corda52-develop-get-started
-    identifier: corda52-prereqs
+    identifier: corda52-runtime-plugin-prereqs
     weight: 1000

 ---
-# Prerequisites for the CSDE
+# Prerequisites for the CorDapp Template

-This section lists the third-party software prerequisites for local deployment with the [CorDapp Standard Development Environment (CSDE)]({{< relref "../installing/_index.md" >}}).
+This section lists the third-party software prerequisites for local deployment with the CorDapp template.

 {{< note >}}
-You cannot start Corda via the CSDE `startCorda` task if any existing local programs are using ports 5432, 5005, or 8888.
+You cannot start Corda via the CorDapp template `startCorda` task if any existing local programs are using ports 5432, 5005, or 8888.
 Reserve these ports.
-For more information, see [Required CSDE Ports]({{< relref "#required-csde-ports" >}}).
+For more information, see [Required runtime Gradle plugin Ports](#required-runtime-gradle-plugin-ports).
 {{< /note >}}

 ## Software Prerequisites

-The {{< version >}} CSDE has been tested with the following:
+The {{< version >}} CorDapp Template has been tested with the following:

 | Software                                 | Version                                                             |
 | ---------------------------------------- | ------------------------------------------------------------------- |